stevenfoong/3d_and_laser_files/harry potter diagon alley/Readme.md

-These are the parts that you can 3D print to make the harry potter diagon alley.
+These are the parts that you can 3D print or laser cut to make the harry potter diagon alley book nook.